Sylvia Earle: Career

-Earle was a Radcliffe Institute Scholar (1967–1969).
-Earle was a research fellow at Harvard University (1967–1981).
-After receiving her Ph.D. in 1966, Earle spent a year as a research fellow at Harvard, then returned to Florida as the resident director of the Cape Haze Marine Laboratory.
+Earle was a Radcliffe Institute Scholar (1967–1969) and a research fellow at Harvard University (1967–1981).
+After receiving her Ph.D. in 1966, she spent a year as a research fellow at Harvard, then returned to Florida as the resident director of the Cape Haze Marine Laboratory.

 Earle was a research associate at the University of California, Berkeley (1969–1981).
 In 1969, she applied to join the Tektite Project, an installation fifty feet below the surface of the sea off the coast of the Virgin Islands which allowed scientists to live submersed in their area of study for up to several weeks.
 Although she had logged more than 1,000 research hours underwater, Earle was rejected from the program.
 The next year, she was selected to lead the first all-female team of aquanauts in Tektite II.

 Earle was the Curator of Phycology at the California Academy of Sciences (1979–1986).
 In 1979, she made an open-ocean JIM suit dive, untethered, to the sea ocean floor near Oahu.
 She set the women's depth record of 381 m which still holds to date.
 In 1979 she also began her tenure as the Curator of Phycology at the California Academy of Sciences, where she served until 1986.

 From 1980 to 1984, she served on the National Advisory Committee on Oceans and Atmosphere.

 In 1982 she and her later husband, Graham Hawkes, an engineer and submersible designer, founded Deep Ocean Engineering to design, operate, support and consult on piloted and robotic subsea systems.
 In 1985, the Deep Ocean Engineering team designed and built the Deep Rover research submarine, which operates down to 1000 m.
 By 1986, Deep Rover had been tested and Earle joined the team conducting training off Lee Stocking Island in the Bahamas.

 Earle left the company in 1990 to accept an appointment as Chief Scientist at the National Oceanic and Atmospheric Administration, where she stayed until 1992.
 She was the first woman to hold that position.
 During this post, given her expertise on the impact of oil spills, Earle was called upon to lead several research trips during the Persian Gulf War in 1991 to determine the environmental damage caused by Iraq's destruction of Kuwaiti oil wells.

 In 1992, Earle founded Deep Ocean Exploration and Research (DOER Marine) to further advance marine engineering.
 The company, now run by Earle's daughter Elizabeth, designs, builds, and operates equipment for deep-ocean environments.

-Since 1998, Earle has been a National Geographic Explorer-in-Residence.
+In 1998, Earle received the title National Geographic Explorer in Residence and now holds the title 'Explorer at Large'.
 She is sometimes called "Her Deepness" or "The Sturgeon General".